 “This cultural complex is the hub for all things Celtic in the Twin Cities.
 It’s in good company now — across from Can Can Wonderland and BlackStack Brewing — but for a long time was the only thing in the area that wasn’t industrial.
 Housed within it is The Center for Irish Music, headed up by Norah Rendell.
 She’s a very talented singer and flute player who’s married to Brian Miller, another super-talented musician.
 (More below on one of his projects.)

 Celtic Junction also has music rooms, dance studios, and a new library, and hosts lectures and workshops on everything from genealogy to literature to the Irish language.
 There’s lots of dance and music lessons for adults and kids.
+[Editor’s note: Many of these events are virtual now; check the calendar of online programming here.]
 I’ve taken several, including a flute class by a teacher from The Center for Irish Music and a sean-nós dance class on Saturday mornings.
 Sean-nós is a percussive style of dance, more similar looking to Appalachian clogging than Riverdance.

 Cormac O’Sé and his wife Natalie run the O’Shea Irish Dance school here, too.
 They both toured with Riverdance, so they kind of know what they’re doing!
 Cormac plays accordion and Natalie is the artistic director of Kickin’ It Irish.
 It’s quite the production — a beautiful show.

-The center’s Minnesota Irish Music Weekend in June [11-14, 2020] is always great.
+The center’s Minnesota Irish Music Weekend (June 10-13, 2021) is always great, and this year it’s virtual.
 There are loads of workshops and lectures, and if that’s not your thing, there’s also the Great Session Experience, which is free and a sure bet for good music.”

 3. Gaeltacht Minnesota